MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

     }
     ```

 5. Deploy templates in sequential order at the tenant scope with the following commands.
-Execute the commands from the folder containing the *.parameters.json files or reference the files correctly:
+Execute the commands from the folder containing the *.parameters.json files, or reference the files correctly:

     ```powershell
     #Define base deployment settings